 - Develop and maintain relationships with key audiences.

 - Provide strategic advice to create and maintain a favorable public image for employers or clients.

 Popular Skills for Vice President (VP), Public Relations

-Job skills reported by VPs of Public Relations are limited.
-Most notably, skills in Media / Public Relations, Strategic Planning, Marketing Communications, and Social Media Marketing are correlated to pay that is above average.
+VPs of Public Relations report a narrow range of specific skills.
+Most notably, skills in Corporate Communications, Media / Public Relations, Strategic Planning, and Marketing Communications are correlated to pay that is above average.
 Those listing Social Media Marketing as a skill should be prepared for drastically lower pay.
 Marketing Communications and Strategic Planning also typically command lower compensation.
-Most people skilled in Media / Public Relations are similarly competent in Social Media Marketing.
+The majority of those who know Media / Public Relations also know Social Media Marketing.

 Pay by Experience Level for Vice President (VP), Public Relations

 Pay by Experience for a Vice President (VP), Public Relations has a positive trend.
 An entry-level Vice President (VP), Public Relations with less than 5 years of experience can expect to earn an average total compensation of $80,000 based on 13 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Vice President (VP), Public Relations with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $108,000 based on 42 salaries.
 An experienced Vice President (VP), Public Relations which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $122,000 based on 73 salaries.
 A Vice President (VP), Public Relations with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $132,000 based on 31 salaries.